SaiSindhuja197/mslearn-openai/Instructions/Labs/00-GettingStarted-V2.md

 - **Add your data for RAG using Azure OpenAI Service:** This hands-on exercise will help you integrate your data with the Azure OpenAI Service for Retrieval-Augmented Generation (RAG) to improve AI responses.
 Participants will integrate data into the Azure OpenAI Service to boost AI-powered retrieval and generation.

 - **Explore content filters in Azure OpenAI:** This hands-on exercise demonstrates how to construct and maintain content filters in Azure OpenAI to control and refine generated outputs.
-Participants will learn about and implement content filters in Azure OpenAI to control and refine created material.
+Participants will learn about and implement content filters in Azure OpenAI to control and refine the created material.

 ## Prerequisites